FiberQ logo

 How FiberQ works

-Create a project (GeoPackage or PostGIS)
+1. Create a project

 Start with a GeoPackage for local work or connect to PostGIS for team projects and web maps.

-Draw routes and place elements
+2. Draw routes and place elements

 Digitize routes on real basemaps and place poles, manholes, ducts, cabinets and closures with consistent attributes.

-Generate cables, reserves and connections
+3. Generate cables and connections

-Validate and review
+4. Validate and review

-Export deliverables
+5. Export deliverables

 Export layers to GeoPackage or KML/KMZ for sharing, client review and archiving.

-Publish to PostGIS
+6. Publish to PostGIS

 Push results to PostGIS for collaboration, dashboards and web map pipelines.